SpringerPE/go-graphite-boshrelease/README.md

 ```
 git clone https://github.com/SpringerPE/go-graphite-boshrelease.git
 cd go-graphite-boshrelease
-bosh target BOSH_HOST
-./bosh_prepare
+./update-blobs.sh
-bosh create release --force && bosh upload release
+bosh create-release --force && bosh upload-release
 ```

-### Final releases

-In order to publish a final release, you can run `./bosh_final_release` for:

-* Upload all blobs to the public S3 bucket (and set them to public)
-* Create a final Bosh release (increasing the version number)
-* Upload and publish the new boshrelease tgz file in GitHub releases section, so you can point it directly in the manifest file (sha1 checksum is also calculated)
-* Pushes and commits the changes to git

-After that, you can also, upload the new release to bosh director `bosh upload release`
+### Creating a new final release and publishing to GitHub releases:

+Run: `./create-final-public-release.sh [version-number]`

+Keep in mind you will need a Github token defined in a environment variable `GITHUB_TOKEN`.
+Please get your token here: https://help.github.com/articles/creating-an-access-token-for-command-line-use/ and run `export GITHUB_TOKEN="xxxxxxxxxxxxxxxxx"`, after that you can use the script.

+`version-number` is optional.
+If not provided it will create a new major version (as integer), otherwise you can specify versions like "8.1", "8.1.2".
+There is a regular expresion in the script to check if the format is correct.
+Bosh client does not allow you to create 2 releases with the same version number.
+If for some reason you need to recreate a release version, delete the file created in `releases/cf-logging-boshrelease` and update the index file in the same location, you also need to remove the release (and tags) in Github.

-#### Smoke tests
+### Smoke tests

 The release provides a job ro run smoke tests as a Bosh errand `bosh run errand smoke_tests`.
 See the previous manifest for the configuration of the errand.